Bagoum/suzunoya/README.md

 Consumes BagoumLib.

+### Scriptor

+Scriptor is a work-in-progress library that provides an implementation of a simple C#-ish scripting language that can be recompiled at runtime into C# lambdas.
+It uses type unification to automatically compute most of the program's types (though it currently is not that good with subtyping or interfaces).
+It is primarily used to provide the scripting language for the bullet hell engine [Danmokou](https://github.com/bagoum/danmokou).
+Details on the language are provided [here](https://dmk.bagoum.com/docs/articles/language/guide1.html).

+Consumes BagoumLib and Mizuhashi.

 ### Suzunoya

 Suzunoya is an engine-agnostic visual novel library.
 It also contains code for state management in ADV games.

-Consumes BagoumLib and Mizuhashi.
+Consumes BagoumLib, Mizuhashi, and Scriptor.

 ### SuzunoyaUnity

 [SuzunoyaUnity](https://github.com/Bagoum/suzunoya-unity) (separate repository) is the Suzunoya adapter for the Unity game engine.

-Consumes BagoumLib, Mizuhashi, and Suzunoya.
+Consumes BagoumLib, Mizuhashi, Scriptor, and Suzunoya.

 ### BeatDetectorApp